quizitive/commonology/server_files/README.md

 ## Redis

 This was installed earlier when Ubuntu packages were installed.
-There should  be anything else to do.
+There shouldn't  be anything else to do.

 ## Celery
 systemd files for celery